zeusta/Docs/extensions/Guide By Roles/IT Manager/Magento 2.md

 ![](./img102/it_img004.png?raw=true)

 After uploading all the files to your server, please login to your SSH by using Putty or SSH command line.
-Them, please use “cd” command to change the directory to Magento 2 root folder:
+Them, please use **cd** command to change the directory to Magento 2 root folder:

 ***cd [magento 2 root folder]***